esroleo/orm-e-commerce-back-end/README.md

 You can sync model changes by changing **force: false** to true.
 This will also remove all data and start fresh.
 Once you have synced, stop the applicatio by using ctrl + c on your keyboard and change the force:true to false and restart the application.

+Once the above is done, you can now use Insomnia to do the routes commands.

 @ server.js line 14

 // sync sequelize models to the database, then turn on the server